Style Advice for Short Men feat. The Modest Man

 The Modest Man says: “Back to the airport, this time in a slightly more casual getup.
 A while back, I ordered like 20 pairs of jeans from 10 different brands, just to try a bunch on.
 These Gap “Stretch Skinny” jeans really surprised me – in the best possible way.
 I know slim, dark denim is a staple item in every man’s wardrobe, but I’m really digging the light wash this summer.”

 The Modest Man says: “Back in sunny Tucson, at the farmers’ market with my better half and a couple of friends.
 As a shorter guy (5’6” in boots), I understand how important it is for my clothes to fit properly.
 If they don’t, I’ll just look shorter and younger, like a kid wearing hand-me-downs.
 This outfit fits well because the polo is from Peter Manning, and the shorts are cuffed.
 Plus, the monochromatic color scheme helps streamline my figure.
 I always try to avoid too much contrast between my upper and lower body so I don’t “cut myself in half” visually.”

-9 Style Tips for Short Guys
+9 Pieces of Style Advice for Short Men

 1. Understand your proportions.

 If you’ve got a long torso and short legs, go for pants that sit a little higher on your waist to elongate your legs.
 If your legs are longer and it’s your torso that’s tiny, find pants with a lower rise.

 In everything you buy, look for a slim fit.
 Clothes should cut close (but again, not tight) to the body.